BCIT-203/COMM-2216-User-Documentation-Assignment/docs/2-repository.md

 #### 6. **Push Changes to Remote Repository (Optional)**

-- Push your local changes to the remote repository:
+Push your local changes to the remote repository:

    ```bash
    git push -u origin main
    ```

-### Notes
+!!! note

-- The `git init` command only initializes a repository locally.
+    The `git init` command only initializes a repository locally.
 If you want to collaborate with others or store your project online, you’ll need to link it to a remote repository.

+!!! note
-- You can create a new repository on GitHub, GitLab, or other platforms to host your project.
+    You can create a new repository on GitHub, GitLab, or other platforms to host your project.

-### Warning
+!!! warning

-- **Accidental Initialization**: Be careful when running `git init` in an existing directory that you don’t intend to track with Git, as it will create a `.git` folder and start tracking changes in that folder.
+    **Accidental Initialization**: Be careful when running `git init` in an existing directory that you don’t intend to track with Git, as it will create a `.git` folder and start tracking changes in that folder.

 ---